Menu Close

 a type of depression that is linked to seasonal changes and can negatively affect your day-to-day life

-Seasonal Affective Disorder, commonly known as SAD, is a type of depression associated with seasonal changes.
+Seasonal affective disorder, commonly known as SAD, is a type of depression associated with seasonal changes that can impact your mental health.
 It differs from fleeting moments of sadness as it has a long-lasting effect on one’s daily life.

 SAD is more common than you might think, affecting roughly 2 million people in the UK alone.

 Although SAD is usually linked to the winter season, it is essential to note that some people may experience its effects at any time.
-The winter season poses unique challenges, with shorter daylight hours and limited exposure to sunlight.
-In contrast, the summer season, with increased light, warmth, and humidity, may make some individuals more vulnerable to the onset of SAD.
+The winter season poses unique challenges, with shorter daylight hours, clock changes and limited exposure to sunlight.
+In contrast, the summer season, with increased light, warmth and humidity, may make some individuals more vulnerable to the onset of SAD.

-Regardless of the season, SAD has symptoms that closely resemble those associated with depression
+Regardless of the season, seasonal affective disorder has symptoms that closely resemble those associated with depression

-SAD is often seen as a mere case of “winter blues” that everyone experiences.
-It’s a clinically recognised form of depression with distinct symptoms and a profound impact on one’s daily life.
+SAD is often seen as a mere case of ‘winter blues’ that everyone experiences.
+It’s a clinically recognised form of depression with distinct symptoms.

 SAD only affects women